← Back to trust

 3.4.
 Token-incentive design as secondary resource

-Cong, Li, and Wang (2022) on token platform finance and Cong, Fox, Li, and Zhou (2025) on decentralized-finance measurement provide secondary analytical resources for token-design analysis.
-Their frameworks address platform-economics dynamics and measurement-gap patterns in token systems.
+Cong, Li, and Wang (2022) on token-based platform finance and Cong, Fox, Li, and Zhou (2025) on oracle economics provide secondary analytical resources for token-design analysis.
+The first addresses platform-token value capture and commitment; the second formulates the oracle problem, the trade-off among scalability, decentralization, and truthfulness, and the incentive designs that aim to keep on-chain reports truthful.
 For Bittensor, these frameworks inform the token-design analysis without supplying the primary analytical resources.
-Bittensor’s capitalized-judgment mechanism operates at a distinct level (protocol-mediated evaluation of contested constructs) that the token-economics literature does not address directly.
+Bittensor’s capitalized-judgment mechanism operates at a distinct level (protocol-mediated evaluation of contested constructs, where the reported object is an evaluation rather than an external fact) that the oracle and token-economics literatures do not address directly.

 4. Prior Art and Analytical Distinction